LibreOffice/core/m4/README.md

+# m4 Macros

-m4 - Macros to locate and utilise pkg-config.
+m4 - Macros to locate and utilise `pkg-config`.